 Public involvement is about members of the public working in active partnerships with researchers and research organisations.
 It’s also known as patient and public involvement, or PPI.

-“Public involvement in research is research carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them.”
+We use the National Institute for Health and Care Research (NIHR) definition of public involvement: “Public involvement in research is research carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them.”

 Our public involvement team is part of a regional network called People in Health West of England (PHWE).
 Its aim is to promote a strong public voice within health and social care research and help to improve the services provided by the NHS and social care.